keygateio/keygate-jwt/README.md

 ## Signatures

-A signature requires a key pair: a secret key used to create tokens, and a public key, that can only verify them.
+A signature requires a key pair: a secret key used to create tokens and a public key that can only verify them.

 Always use a signature scheme if both parties do not ultimately trust each other, such as tokens exchanged between clients and API providers.